JanM321/esphome-lg-controller/README.md

 7. The device can now be added in Home Assistant (Settings => Devices & Services).
 HA will ask you for the encryption key from the YAML file.

 If you just want to connect to the device to view the debug logs, use `esphome logs lg-livingroom.yaml`.

+# Tips
+It's possible to use a Home Assistant template sensor as room temperature sensor.
+I'm [using this](https://gist.github.com/JanM321/b550285713f20231386509b2c227f0b8) to work around some issues with my LG Multi F unit in heating mode.

 # License
 This project is licensed under the 0BSD License.
 See the LICENSE file for details.